mundialis/grass-gis-helpers/How-to-create-a-GRASS-GIS-addon.md

   ```

 - for this to work use message standardisation (look at locale)

-### how to name it
+- how to name it

-Choose a name depending on the "family":

-- start with `v.` if it is a vector module
+  - start with 'v.' if it is a vector module
-- start with `r.` if it is a raster module
+  - start with 'r.' if it is a raster module
-- start with `i.` if it is a imagery module
-- start with `db.` if it is a database module
+  - start with 'db.' if it is a database module
   - try to stick to existing convention but no strickt rules
   - do not name it too long
-- existing families are d, db, g, i, m, ps, r, r3, t, test and v

-### mundialis / actinia specific
+Choose a name depending on the "family":

 - How to handle dependencies (for installation within actinia)
   - use `requirements.txt` for python packages
-- How can I log to actinia output? (with `grass.message`)
+- How can I log to actinia output? (with `gscript.message`)
 - GRASS GIS addons need to be installed globally (see `$HOME`)
 - Which things are tricky
   - `db.login`, `db.connect -d`